yuriwitdaK/smartshoppinglist/README.md

 ---i`ll need to take a look at the items in stock dictionairy and get the recipe function to properly work together,while doing that i should take a look at the suggestion algorithm to also include and value using items in stock maybe even try to also add an algorythm to evaluate the best days for shopping---
 15.10.2025

+---i`m continously running into issues with the stock dicionairy, i need to add breakfast recipes---